Canon XT vs Samsung NX1

 It is notable that the NX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

 Both the XT and the NX1 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the NX1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.
+Further information on the features and operation of the XT and NX1 can be found, respectively, in the Canon XT Manual (free pdf) or the online Samsung NX1 Manual.

 So what is the bottom line?
 Is the Canon XT better than the Samsung NX1 or vice versa?
 The listing below highlights the relative strengths of the two models.